auraphp/Aura.Router/docs/custom-maps.md

 ?>
 ```

-## Caching Routes
+## Automated Route Caching and Building

-You may wish to cache your route map for production deployments so that you do not have to add the routes from scratch on each page load.
-You can call the `RouterContainer::setMapBuilder()` method and pass a builder callable to set up the _Map_ before the container returns it.
+You may wish to build your route map from some external source.
+Alternatively,you mighg want to cache your route map for production deployments so that you do not have to add the routes from scratch on each page load.

+To effect these or other automated map-building functionality, call the `RouterContainer::setMapBuilder()` method and pass a builder callable to set up the _Map_ before the container returns it.
 The builder callable should take a _Map_ instance as its only argument.

 The following is a naive example for file-based caching and restoring of _Map_ routes.
 It uses the `Map::setRoutes()` and `Map::getRoutes()` methods to work with the array of mapped route objects.